-The accompanying Schedule of Expenditures of Federal Awards (the Schedule) is a summary of the activity of the District's federal awards program and is presented in accordance with the requirements of Title 2 U.S. code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-(OMB Uniform Guidance).
-This Schedule has been prepared on the modified accrual basis of accounting.
-Therefore, some amounts presented in these schedules may differ from amounts presented in or used in the presentation of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) is a summary of the activity of the District's federal awards program and is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Uniform Guidance).
+The accompanying Schedule of State Awards is a summary of activity of the District's state grants awarded by the Arkansas Department of Human Services.
+These Schedules have been prepared on the modified accrual basis of accounting.
+Therefore, some amounts presented in these schedules may differ from amounts presented in, or used in the presentation of the basic financial statements.

-The District did not elect to use the 10% de minimis cost rate as permitted by OMB Uniform Guidance.
+The District did not elect to use the 10% de minimis indirect cost rate as permitted by OMB Uniform Guidance.